openshift-cloud-functions/Documentation/README.md

 Developer Preview 0.2.0
 ------

 > **IMPORTANT:** The functionality introduced by OCF is developer preview only.
-Red Hat supported is not provided, and OCF should not be used in a production environment.
+Red Hat support is not provided, and OCF should not be used in a production environment.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->